Become a well-rounded developer and keep improving

 Go to coding meetup events in your areas.
 AWS also has a few online sessions a month that you can join, covering both presentations and the chance to chat to others over a chatroom or video.

 Share your learnings and what you've made with your friends and colleagues and in some public space (like GitHub or a blog).
 You'll be encouraged by positive reactions.
-You'll get feedback on how to add to your code or application in ways that you hadn't though of.
+You'll get feedback on how to add to your code or application in ways that you hadn't thought of.
 And you'll find out about bugs or friction that people experience installing or using your application.

 If you're lucky, you'll get contributions to your repos from the GitHub community such as issues or Pull Requests.
 Go to the Settings section of your repo.
 Disable this option: Restrict editing to collaborators only.
-Then when someone makes a fork of you're repo, they'll be allowed to submit a Pull Request.
+Then when someone makes a fork of your repo, they'll be allowed to submit a Pull Request.
 Also, this option allows anyone to add issues to your repo.

 Be kind in your code reviews.
 Not everyone knows the language, tools and projects a well as you.
-They may have ideas or code styles which are different to yours.
+They may have ideas or code styles that are different to yours.
 Seek to learn, understand and ask questions, before judging someone and their input or code.